 Sleep apnea is a chronic condition that blocks breathing during sleep for more than 100 million people worldwide.
 In obstructive sleep apnea, the airway becomes blocked, causing breathing to stop for up to two minutes.
 Symptoms include loud snoring and persistent daytime sleepiness.
 Glaucoma affects nearly 60 million worldwide.
 If untreated, glaucoma reduces peripheral vision and eventually may cause blindness by damaging the optic nerve.
 Only half of the people who have glaucoma are aware of it because the disease is painless and vision loss is typically gradual.

-If you or someone you know is having weight loss surgery and is diabetic and has diabetic retinopathy, please call Doctor & Associates-203-227-4113, visit Doctor & Associates in Fairfield County or facebook.com/doctorandassociates to schedule an appointment for regular eye exams to monitor any progression of diabetic retinopathy.
+If you or someone you know suffers from sleep apnea they should be diligent in having eye exams and glaucoma evaluations as they are at greater risk for open angle glaucoma.
+Please call Doctor & Associates-203-227-4113, visit Doctor & Associates in Fairfield County or facebook.com/doctorandassociates to schedule an appointment.

 Doctor & Associates is a leading Fairfield County Connecticut eye care practice with offices at 129 Kings Highway North, Westport, Connecticut 06880, 195 Danbury Road, Wilton, Connecticut 06897 and 148 East Avenue, Norwalk, Connecticut 06851.